 Vegan split pea soup is hearty, but adding more vegetables makes it more nutritious.

-This vegan split pea soup recipe will fill you up with six vegetables without any oil or anything added other than a plethora of veggies and organic vegetable broth.
+This vegan split pea soup recipe will fill you with six vegetables without any oil or anything added other than a plethora of veggies and organic vegetable broth.
 This soup is more like a stew!

 If you're following a plant-based lifestyle, a variety of vegetables is a must, and this soup packs it all in one bowl.
 You can even hide those "not so favorite veggies" in the soup without any little ones knowing.